Posts tagged as ‘Announcements’

 On Tuesday, June 13th, Treasury Secretary Steve Mnuchin testified before the House Appropriations Committee in defense of the Treasury Department’s Fiscal Year (FY) 2018 Budget request (see the request here).
 Mnuchin’s testimony showed an opening to standardize data fields and formats across the nation’s overlapping financial regulatory regimes - just as the Data Coalition has already been recommending to Congress.

 Last week the White House released President Trump’s first proposed budget.
 We read it, and we figured out what it means for federal technology and the implementation of the DATA Act, so you don’t have to.

 The Data Coalition hosted its first-ever Texas Data Demo Day, sponsored by Grant Thornton and in partnership with Open Austin, on Wednesday, May 10th, in downtown Austin.
 The event highlighted the ongoing work of state and municipal leaders as they maximize transparency outside government and improve efficiency inside, by standardizing and publishing their data.

-The Data Coalition's fourth annual DATA Act Summit is happening on June 29, in D.C.
-The all-day Summit will be an opportunity to experience the transformation of federal spending from disconnected documents into useful data.
-Join us!
+The Data Coalition's fourth annual DATA Act Summit was on June 29, in D.C.
+The all-day Summit was an opportunity to experience the transformation of federal spending from disconnected documents into useful data.